Venu00/Port-Scanner/README.md

 #### Linux:

 ### 1st step:-
-After download, go to the file open terminal or copy the path in the teminal
+After download, go to the folder open terminal or copy the path in the teminal

 ### 2nd step:-
 Then, type